kriansa/dotfiles/doc/bugs.md

 # Bugs

-This is a list of current bugs I'm tracking for my setup.
+This is a list of upstream bugs I'm currently working around and tracking for my setup.

 ## systemd-resolved